rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 If you try to view a web page at your machine’s IP address or domain name from another computer, you’re probably going to get nothing.
 Well, that’ll be the case as long as you have a firewall up and running.

-To open up the necessary ports so that you can actually "see" your web pages, we will use Rocky Linux's build-in firewall, `firewalld`.
+To open up the necessary ports so that you can actually "see" your web pages, we will use Rocky Linux's built-in firewall, `firewalld`.
 The `firewalld` command for doing this is `firewall-cmd`.
 There are two ways to do it: the official and manual. *In this instance, the official way is best,* but you should know both for future reference.

 The official way opens up the firewall to the `http` service, which is of course the service that handles web pages.
 Just run this: